jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 - not 0 is plotted.
 In a study, it is more meaningful to put the 1 or 0 result in an clarifying label.

+<a name="ACCESSING_THE_CONDITION_WIZARD"> </a>
-- ACCESSING THE CONDITION WIZARD
+## ACCESSING THE CONDITION WIZARD

 [Return to TOC](#toc)

 - The wizard, short for 'Condition Wizard', is a valuable and beneficial tool.
-This item is here to insure that it is clear

-- about how to access the wizard.
+This item is here to insure that it is clear about how to access the wizard.
 The wizard is auto accessible when coding new studies.
-Editing existing studies does not

-- have the wizard accessible but the wizard in the following picture can be used and the wizard result can be copied for

-- pasting in the existing study editing.
+Editing existing studies does not have the wizard accessible but the wizard in the following picture can be used and the wizard result can be copied for pasting in the existing study editing.

-- In the above 'Scan/StockHacker' tab, all fundamental filters have been deleted using 'red-circled-X'.
+In the above 'Scan/StockHacker' tab, all fundamental filters have been deleted using 'red-circled-X'.

 - To re-establish, click 'Add Fundamental Filter'.
 Only a 'Study Filter' is showing now.

+<a name="THE_STOCHASTIC_OSCILLATOR_EXPLAINED"> </a>
-- THE STOCHASTIC OSCILLATOR EXPLAINED
+## THE STOCHASTIC OSCILLATOR EXPLAINED

 [Return to TOC](#toc)